copl-labomc/nanocomposites/protocols/withpolymers/the_original_nanocomposite.md

 - Turn on the heat on the ultrasonic bath and place the tube in it to enhance degassing for a few minutes.
 Note that the polymerization will already accelerate while heating.
 - Bubble inert gas through the mixture for a few minutes, with the metal needle below the mixture level and adding a second one above the liquid as exhaust.
 - Repeat at least twice to minimize oxygen in the mixture. <!--- TODO : find out if it's better to finish under vacuum or under nitrogen considering light diffusion on dissolved gasses in fiber, potential glass tube breaking and dissolved gases that could lead to bubbles during fiber drawing, then adjust the last step here if needed. --->
-- Clean the bubbling needle with hexane, and the vacuum one as well if it touched the mixture.
+- Clean the bubbling needle with toluene, and the vacuum one as well if it touched the mixture.

 _N.B.
 This section aims to protect air-sensitive NSCs by displacing oxygen.
 It can be shortened for preliminary tests when light diffusion (? to check if it's really correlated to oxygen or just any gas like nitogen, then and put explanation at the beginning of sentence) and PL stability of the resulting nanocomposite are not an issue._